 Types of projects funded

-To be successful, a project or activity must provide a benefit to recreational fishing in Queensland.
+To be successful, a project or activity must provide a benefit to recreational and/or Aboriginal and Torres Strait Islander people’s fishing in Queensland.
 Applications must demonstrate that it meets at least one of the following criteria.

 |Fish habitat improvement and protection||Remove barriers to fish migration, replanting & protecting river bank vegetation, restoring water flows, fish aggregating devices etc.|

-The Queensland Government is seeking applications that address at least one of these current recreational fishing priorities:
+The Queensland Government is seeking applications that address at least one of these current recreational or Aboriginal and Torres Strait Islander people’s fishing priorities:

-- contributes to the Sustainable Fisheries Strategy target to ‘increase satisfaction of recreational fishers (compared to 2017 figures) by 2020’
+- contributes to the Sustainable Fisheries Strategy target to ‘increase satisfaction of recreational fishers'

 How to apply